OppoTrain/frontend/content/README.md

 #### Default Section: Main

+Your Path to Find the right Internship

-We aim to create a culture where students get help in finding the right guidance to get an internship based on their own skills and needs using Conversational AI technology.
+Finding the right internship is an important step towards building your career, we aim to help you in finding the right opportunities using Conversational AI technology.

-#### first section: About us
+#### first section: Story

 Our story